New Launch Reviews Sengkang Grand Residences Review: A Condo With Everything You Need

 With the heartland also comes hearty food options.
-A string of hawker centres, simple restaurants, bakeries and convenience stores line the surroundings.
+A string of hawker centres, simple restaurants, bakeries, and convenience stores line the surroundings.
 Not only will purchases here be generally more affordable than in the mall, it also helps to provide that extra diversity and potential authentic local taste that many commercial food outlets are found wanting in.

 - Family Friendly

-Numerous playgrounds, education centres (sorry kids!), schools and entertainment options make it one of the nicer places to raise children.
+Numerous playgrounds, education centres (sorry kids!), schools, and entertainment options make it one of the nicer places to raise children.
 What’s more, there are a couple of nature options (Punggol Promenade and Park) that could make for a great day out with the family

 Sengkang Grand Residences Development Site

-With 401,012 square feet of land to fill, it seems like the developers have done a good job in introducing facilities that you wouldn’t often see in most properties such as mini golf, an animal sculpture playground, trampolines and even a play lawn for your pets to roam!
+With 401,012 square feet of land to fill, it seems like the developers have done a good job in introducing facilities that you wouldn’t often see in most properties such as mini-golf, an animal sculpture playground, trampolines, and even a play lawn for your pets to roam!

-It is also extremely family friendly and caters to all the generations and various social needs with its 5-tier ‘club areas’.
-More than that, it seems very nature integrated with its Treetop Walk, Misty Garden, Cascading Water Feature and Five Sense Garden implementations.
+It is also extremely family-friendly and caters to all the generations and various social needs with its 5-tier ‘club areas’.
+More than that, it seems very nature integrated with its Treetop Walk, Misty Garden, Cascading Water Feature, and Five Sense Garden implementations.

-Adding on to which is their strategic placements.
+Adding on to this is their strategic placements.
 Instead of allocating these ‘club areas’ into a similar cordoned area, the developers have decided to spread it across the site.
 It relatively evens out noise impact and helps reduce individual tower favourability.

 Still, we can expect the trampoline and tower tree slide area to be potentially noisier for residents of towers 78 and 80.